feizc/resume/index.md

 ## Publications

+* Learn-to-Rank Estimation Enables Diverse and Accurate Image Captioning

+  Zhengcong Fei

+  [paper] [code]

+  &nbsp;

 * Train or Not?
-A Difficulty-Aware Curriculum for image captioning
+A Competence-Aware Curriculum for image captioning

   Zhengcong Fei